Patrick Mahomes II Player Prop Bets for NFL Week 11 - Kansas City vs. Dallas - NewsBreak

 Discover player props odds, plays, and insights for Patrick Mahomes II in his Week 11 contest with the Kansas City Chiefs against the Dallas Cowboys.

-Ahead of Sunday's game, here are the key stats and trends you need to know about Patrick Mahomes II and his player prop bet options.
-He'll take the field starting at 4:25 PM ET on FOX.
-Mahomes and the Kansas City Chiefs (6-4) take the field against the Dallas Cowboys (7-2) in Week 11 at GEHA Field at Arrowhead Stadium.
+Ahead of placing any prop bet wagers on Patrick Mahomes II for Sunday's game, which starts at 4:25 PM ET on FOX, here are some insights and stats to consider to make the best bets.
+Mahomes' Kansas City Chiefs (6-4) and the Dallas Cowboys (7-2) go toe-to-toe in a Week 11 matchup from GEHA Field at Arrowhead Stadium in Kansas City, Missouri.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .